MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Style.md

 - Font face. use property `font-family`.
 - Font size. use property `font-size`.

-Make sure to use apply CSS rules for fonts in the right place.

-> [!IMPORTANT]
->  Do not alter the fallback list or change the order of font faces.
-This will ensure that you use the right fonts also on devices.

 For example, to change a UI element for he Tablet client to use the font family *Segoe UI Light* and the size *Small* (10pt), write the following CSS:

 ```css